smart-data-models/dataModel.Aquaculture/FishPopulation/doc/spec.md

 <!-- /70-MiddleNotes -->
 <!-- 80-Examples -->
 ## Example payloads
+#### FishPopulation NGSI-v2 key-values Example
-Not available the example of a FishPopulation in JSON-LD format as key-values.
+Here is an example of a FishPopulation in JSON-LD format as key-values.
 This is compatible with NGSI-v2 when  using `options=keyValues` and returns the context data of an individual entity.
+#### FishPopulation NGSI-v2 normalized Example
-Not available the example of a FishPopulation in JSON-LD format as normalized.
+Here is an example of a FishPopulation in JSON-LD format as normalized.
 This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 #### FishPopulation NGSI-LD key-values Example
 Here is an example of a FishPopulation in JSON-LD format as key-values.
 This is compatible with NGSI-LD when  using `options=keyValues` and returns the context data of an individual entity.
 <details><summary><strong>show/hide example</strong></summary>